-Recently, IT doyen N R Narayana Murthy stated that there has not been a single invention made in India over the last 60 years that had become a household name globally, nor has been any idea that led to earth-shaking invention to delight global citizens.
+Recently, IT doyen N R Narayana Murthy stated that there has not been a single invention made in India over the last 60 years that had become a household name globally, nor has been any idea that led to any earth-shaking invention to delight global citizens.
 We may raise an objection that a leader of a large export-oriented services industry never bothered to nurture innovation in his own organization, he does present a thought provoking viewpoint on Indian innovation.
 Despite having well established research institutions, India lacks a culture of innovation that nurtures inventors to create path-breaking ideas.

 While we get depressed by such statements that expose the harsh reality of India, there are people who are working hard to search for innovations happening across the country and promoting them to bring their inventions into reality.
 Today there is a sudden realization that we need to promote innovation at the national level, but it is surprising to know that a person began the search for innovations 25 years ago!